Quenched entanglement harvesting: Conclusions

 Motivated by the proposal of \cite{Rodriguez_Laguna_2017,Kosior_2018} to simulate the Unruh effect experimentally with ultracold fermionic atoms in an optical lattice, by a rapid quench in the dispersion relation, we have analysed the entanglement of a scalar field in a similar $(1 + 1)$-dimensional continuum quench spacetime, and the harvesting of this entanglement by a pair of Unruh-DeWitt detectors.
 We found that the concurrence and mutual information harvested by the pair of detectors are indeed qualitatively similar to those in Rindler spacetime, but they are slightly yet distinctly higher when the energy pulse created by the quench crosses the detectors' worldlines.

-Our results strongly suggest that entanglement is present also in the optical lattice setup of~\cite{Rodriguez_Laguna_2017,Kosior_2018}, and raise the possibility that entanglement harvesting could be experimentally realised there.
-Our results hence provide a further rationale to realise the experimental proposal of~\cite{Rodriguez_Laguna_2017,Kosior_2018}.
+Our results strongly suggest that entanglement is present also in the optical lattice setup of~\cite{Rodriguez_Laguna_2017,Kosior_2018}, and they raise the possibility that entanglement harvesting could be experimentally realised there.
+There are certainly quantitative differences between the optical lattice setup of \cite{Rodriguez_Laguna_2017,Kosior_2018} and the system that we have analysed: these differences include spatial discreteness versus spatial continuum, spacetime dimension 2+1 versus spacetime dimension 1+1, and a fermionic effective field versus a boson field; they also include our employment of a derivative-coupled UDW detector versus any entanglement-extraction mechanism that may be employable for a quantum dot in a fermionic optical lattice.
+All that being said, the geometric similarities are compelling.
+We see our results as a further rationale to realise the experimental proposal of~\cite{Rodriguez_Laguna_2017,Kosior_2018}.

 \begin{widetext}

 \end{widetext}